 Berlin is one of those cities I’d love to experience calling home for a year or two.
-I love what city has to offer, with its plethora of museums and galleries, thriving arts scene, and unrivalled nightlife.
+I love what the city has to offer.
+There’s a plethora of museums and galleries, a thriving art scene, lots of parks, great restaurants and unrivalled nightlife.
 Maybe one day I’ll make it happen, but in the meanwhile, I’m just thankful I can visit easily from London.

-From classical institutions to art that can be found sprawled across the streets, here they are:
+Just like London, there’s always something new and interesting to discover in Berlin.
+From classical institutions to art that can be found sprawled across the streets.
+So here they are:

 Art Museums & Galleries in Berlin